Kaitakawaenga Pūtea Taurewa

 Mortgage brokers need to have:

-- knowledge of the mortgage and home-buying process
+- knowledge of different mortgage options and processes home-buying

-- an understanding of financial reports and statements
+- the ability to interpret financial reports and statements

-- computer skills, including a familiarity with computer accounting programs
+- computer skills, including accounting software and Microsoft Office.

 - spend most of their time working in an office environment